-Topic Stage 2 Module 3a Assessment GSP Leadership and management methods reference Learning objective By the end of the training period trainees will, with respect to the management, communication and leadersh deliver a high-quality clinical service be able to analyse, synthesise, evaluate and apply knowledge perform, adapt and master a range of skills demonstrate the attitudes and behaviours necessary for professional practice as a consultant clinical scientist complexities, uncertainties and tensions of professional practice at this level. · Knowledge By the end of the training period the trainee will be able to demonstrate the ability to analyse, evaluate and synthesise relevant knowledge and its application to their professional practice in relation to: good laboratory management - concepts of good laboratory practice - process of management and being managed - budgetary control and planning • describing the criteria and process for laboratory accreditation - describe and explain quality system management and accreditation (UKAS, ISO) - describe and explain test validation and verification and related quality assurance processes how the appraisal process works the process of clinical audit the importance of clinical governance and delivery of high-quality standards in genetics - concepts of clinical risk management and procedures designed to minimise risks - importance of patient consent to use data or specimens for ethically approved research or teaching the current organisation of NHS and allied organisations - the healthcare structures the role of the Care Quality Commission (CQC) - the roles of 'arm's length bodies' involved in health protection including the Public Health England, (PHE) Food Standards Agency (FSA), MHRA and NICE laboratory data entry and retrieval and surveillance systems the Data Protection Act the requirements for patient confidentiality and the Caldicott principles current: - employment law - staff appointment procedures - related issues including equality and diversity legislation - European working time directive requirements - career progression FRCPath Part 2, WPBA 1, 2, 3, 5 remuneration scales and banding of laboratory scientific staff the need to comply with HCPCs standards of conduct, performance and ethics.
-Technical skills and procedures By the end of the training period the trainee will be able to demonstrate a critical understanding of current relevant research, theory and knowledge and its application to the performance, adaptation and mastery of the following skills to: demonstrate awareness of organisation and structure of a genetics laboratory including: staffing and financial issues planning implementation of policies and rotas WPBA 1, 2, 3, 5 implement these criteria use constructive listening, mentoring, and appraisal skills use personal appraisal constructively audit and evaluate: - personal and departmental activities - existing and new tests, techniques or clinical services present information utilising presentations and public speaking skills organise teaching search electronic databases and use the internet as a learning and communication resource - databases, word processing and statistics programmes - undertake searches - apply the principles of confidentiality and their implementation in terms of clinical practice - understand data protection, patient confidentiality and information governance.
-Clinical skills By the end of the training period the trainee will be able to apply knowledge of leadership and management to perform, adapt and master the clinical skills necessary to manage the appropriate laboratory diagnostic repertoire and research and innovation programmes to maintain a cutting edge diagnostic service.
-WPBA 3, 4
+Торіс Stage 2 Module 5a Assessment methods GSP reference Leadership and management Learning objective By the end of the training period trainees will, with respect to the management, communication and leadership skills to run a laboratory and deliver a high-quality clinical service, be able to: analyse, synthesise, evaluate and apply knowledge perform, adapt and master a range of skills and demonstrate the attitudes and behaviours necessary for professional practice as a consultant clinical scientist dealing with the complexities, uncertainties and tensions of professional practice at this level.
+Knowledge By the end of the training period the trainee will be able to demonstrate the ability to analyse, evaluate and synthesise relevant knowledge and its application to their professional practice in relation to: the principles of leadership the principles of management good laboratory management - the concepts of good laboratory practice - the process of management and being managed describing the criteria and process for laboratory accreditation - describe and explain test validation and verification and related quality assurance processes how the appraisal process works the process of clinical audit the importance of clinical governance and delivery of high quality standards in reproductive science the concept of clinical risk management and procedures designed to minimise risks the importance of patient consent to use data or specimens for ethically approved research or teaching the roles of the Care Quality Commission (CQC) the roles of arm's length bodies' involved in health protection including the Public Health England (PHE), HFEA, MHRA and NICE laboratory data entry and retrieval and surveillance systems the Data Protection Act the requirements for patient confidentiality and the Caldicott principles other - employment law - staff appointment procedures FRCPath Part 2 1, 2, 3, 5

+1 1 related issues including equality and diversity legislation European working time directive requirements career progression remuneration scales and banding of laboratory scientific staff.
+Technical skills and By the end of the training period the trainee will be able to demonstrate a critical understanding of current FRCPath 1, 2, 3, 5 procedures relevant research, theory and knowledge and its application to the performance, adaptation and mastery Part 2, of the following skills: WPBA, MSF demonstrating awareness of organisation and structure of an ART laboratory including: staffing and financial issues - planning implementation of policies and rotas implementing these criteria using constructive listening, mentoring and appraisal skills using personal appraisal constructively auditing and evaluating: personal and departmental activities existing and new tests, techniques or clinical services presenting information utilising presentation, and public speaking skills organising and delivering teaching to students and other healthcare professionals • searching electronic databases and use the internet as a learning and communication resource including: databases, word processing and statistics programmes - undertake relevant literature searches apply the principles of confidentiality and their implementation in terms of clinical practice.
+Clinical skills By the end of the training period the trainee will be able to apply knowledge of leadership and FRCPath 3, 4 management to perform, adapt and master the clinical skills necessary to: Part 2, direct the appropriate laboratory clinical repertoire and research and innovation programmes to WPBA maintain a cutting edge clinical service.

-Stage 2 Module 3b Training and education
+Stage 2 Module 5b: Training and education